ventsigachev/React-App/README.md

 ## Functional Project Description
 1. Public Part(Guest Part)
     1. Start Page - Welcome Site Page.
-    1. About Page - Unauthorized users may read site description.
+    1. About Page - Unauthenticated users may read site description.
-    1. Contact Page - Unauthorized users may send Email to site provider.
+    1. Contact Page - Unauthenticated users may send Email to site provider.
-    1. SignUp Page - Unauthorized users may register on the site.
+    1. SignUp Page - Unauthenticated users may register on the site.
-    1. SignIp Page - Unauthorized users may login in the site.
+    1. SignIp Page - Unauthenticated users may login in the site.
 <br></br>
 2. Private Part(Registered Users Only)
-    1. Home Page - Authorized Users may see and interact with all the stories on the site.
+    1. Home Page - Authenticated Users may see and interact with all the stories on the site.
-    1. WriteStory Page - Authorized Users may create new stories.
+    1. WriteStory Page - Authenticated Users may create new stories.
-    1. MyStories Page - Authorized Users may see a list of and interact with their own stories.
+    1. MyStories Page - Authenticated Users may see a list of and interact with their own stories.
     1. SignOut Page - After Confirmation the user is logged out.

 <br></br>